How to Enable and Configure the SCWS PHP Module in ServBay

 ), dictionary files (.xdb

-) are set with correct paths, and the PHP process has read permission for these files. - Always restart the relevant PHP package after modifying PHP configuration files for changes to take effect.
+) have correct paths, and that PHP can read them. - Always restart the relevant PHP package after configuration changes for changes to take effect.

-Q: I enabled SCWS via the ServBay UI, but it doesn’t appear in phpinfo()
+Q: I enabled SCWS via ServBay UI but don’t see it in phpinfo()

 ?

-A: Ensure you have restarted the correct PHP package.
-Sometimes there are multiple PHP versions running; you need to restart the one associated with your site.
-If the issue persists, try manually editing the scws.ini
+A: Make sure you restarted the correct PHP package.
+Multiple PHP versions can run simultaneously; restart the one your site actually uses.
+If issues persist, try manually editing scws.ini

 Q: How do I create and use a custom dictionary?

-A: Refer to the “Creating and Configuring SCWS Dictionaries” section above.
-Use the scws-gen-dict
+A: Refer to the “Creating and Configuring SCWS Dictionaries” section above; use scws-gen-dict

-tool to convert your plain text dictionary to xdb format, then load it into your PHP code using the add_dict()
+to convert your text dictionary to xdb format, then load it via the add_dict()

-Q: What is the SCWS rules file (rules.utf8.ini
+Q: What is the purpose of the SCWS rule file (rules.utf8.ini

-A: The rules file is mainly used for part-of-speech tagging and handling specialized segmentation rules.
-ServBay provides a default rules file, which should suffice for most uses.
+A: The rule file is mainly used for part-of-speech tagging and special segmentation rules.
+ServBay provides a default file — usually there's no need to modify it.

 Conclusion

-ServBay provides developers with an effortless way to enable and manage the SCWS PHP Chinese text segmentation module.
-Whether you prefer the intuitive graphical UI or flexible manual configuration, SCWS can be seamlessly integrated into your PHP development workflow.
-With the SCWS tools and default dictionary pre-installed, you can quickly get started and leverage SCWS’s high efficiency and accuracy in Chinese text processing—perfect for web applications like search and content analysis.
-As part of ServBay’s rich software package ecosystem, SCWS integration further enhances ServBay’s completeness and utility as a local development environment.
+ServBay empowers developers to easily enable and manage the SCWS PHP Chinese word segmentation module.
+Whether through an intuitive graphical UI or flexible manual configuration, integrating SCWS into your PHP development workflow is straightforward.
+With ServBay’s preinstalled SCWS tools and default dictionaries, you can quickly get started and leverage SCWS’s efficiency and accuracy for Chinese text processing — enhancing your web applications (such as search or content analysis) with powerful Chinese language capabilities.
+As a key part of ServBay’s robust package ecosystem, SCWS integration further improves ServBay’s completeness and practicality as a local development platform.